jpg6453/holiday-hub/README.md

 - Click the **New City** icon to clear the existing search results and markers.
 - Amend either the city or country or **both** and perform an new search as before.
 - Access to the search bar can also be acieved by simply scrolling up.
 - On mobile the **New City** icon is not available.
-However the search fields are always avilable via the **sticky** search bar.
+However the search fields are always available via the **sticky** search bar.

 **To make an enquiry, to book venues during my stay.**
-- Fill out the contact farm and click send.
+- Fill out the contact form and click send.
-- All feilds must have valid input before the send button becomes avtive.
+- All feilds must have valid input before the send button becomes active.

 **Link to social media platforms, to find out more about the company.**